The holidays are looming ever nearer, and it's time to find a gift for your favorite homestead woman.

 5. Even though I'm not a coffee drinker, I have several special coffee mugs that were gifts from friends.
 I think of the giver each time I have a cup of cocoa or hot homemade broth or soup.
 A thoughtfully-chosen coffee mug might be a nice gift. (affiliate link)

 6. For someone who wants to try soapmaking, an immersion blender (affiliate link) will make the process a lot easier.
 Trust me on this; I made my first batches without one.
 Mine has held up to more than ten years of use.

 While you can use just about any sturdy container as a mold, if you're going to make soap regularly you might want a silicon mold so your soap is easy to remove and looks great.
-I have two of these (affiliate link), but Amazon, Hobby Lobby and other stores have some other sizes and types as well.
+I have two of these silicon loaf molds and one of these heavy duty soap molds (affiliate links).
 For more information on soapmaking see my series on making goat milk soap.